10 Social Security Planning Questions Retirees Should Ask

-Social Security accounts for 42% of the average American retiree’s income.
+Social Security accounts for 42% of the average American income during retirement.
 While it is certainly not, in and of itself, sufficient income to live comfortably on during retirement, it does provide a foundation upon which a retirement income plan can be built.

 If you have a work history of at least ten years (forty-quarters), you are eligible for Social Security benefits.

 The amount of the Social Security retirement benefit you are entitled to is based on two criteria: your inflation-adjusted, thirty-five highest-earning years and the age you started Social Security retirement benefits.